 By my (generous) reckoning, the Swedish Academy is batting .635 (or .420 if the denominator includes winners from whom I’ve read nothing), but only .333 in the last ten years (not scoring a Swedish poet I’ve never read)

 My prime still-living candidate is Michael Ondatjee, followed by Yu Hua (pictured left to right below).
-I’d be fine with Louise Erdrich and/or Tom Stoppard winning—after them.
+I’d be fine with Louise Erdrich and/or Tom Stoppard and/or Peter Cameron winning—after them.
 If Murakami wins, he’ll go into my second bundle of winners.